tslocke/hobocookbook/manual/permissions.markdown

 Let's go through a few examples.

-You cannot create records faking the `owner` to be someone else, and `state` must be 'new':
+Here's a definition that says you cannot create records faking the `owner` to be someone else, and `state` must be 'new':

     def create_permitted?
       return false unless owner_is? acting_user